Mossberg Tactical Long Shotgun Kit Review

 Yes, you read the title correctly.
 With the Tactical Long Shotgun Kit, Mossberg, one of the foremost authorities in firearms manufacturing in America, has officially stepped into the world of airsoft.

-Mossberg has been making actual rifles–the kind that shoot real bullets–for nearly a hundred years, so the idea of an airsoft shotgun/pistol combo made by their experts is enough to delight even the most seasoned airsoft veterans.
+Mossberg has been making actual rifles–the kind that shoots real bullets–for nearly a hundred years, so the idea of an airsoft shotgun/pistol combo made by their experts is enough to delight even the most seasoned airsoft veterans.

 But before you rush to the nearest store to get your own, there are a couple of caveats.
 First, this is an entry-level kit.
-If you’ve never played game in your life and are looking to see what all the fuss is about, you are Mossberg’s target demographic.
+If you’ve never played the game in your life and are looking to see what all the fuss is about, you are Mossberg’s target demographic.
 Should you get this kit if you have more experience than that?
 Well . . . maybe.

 Unboxing: The Best Airsoft Shotgun